mkner/robo-time/docs/timestamps.rst

 .. function:: mkTimestamp(fptime)

-   | make a timestamp from floating point time
+   | makes a timestamp from a floating point time
-   | returns a timestamp in tuple form
+   | in the form of a tuple of integers

   :param fptime: time as floating point value
   :return: timestamp components as integers in tuple form
   :rtype: tuple